-However, there is some indication that children are remaining in care for longer, with planned permanency moves not happening (DfE 2021a).
+However, there is some indication that children are remaining in care for longer, with planned permanency moves not happening (DfE 2022).
+The number of looked-after children who are adopted or cease to be looked after fell in 2020/21 compared to previous years (DfE 2021b).